-US stocks sharply higher on US-China trade truce; oil surges
+Stocks climb after US-China trade truce; oil price surges

 “Three months is not a very long time to achieve this so there are naturally plenty of sceptics out there but this is a rare piece of good news in a conflict that has yet to produce any,” said Craig Erlam, senior market analyst at OANDA.

+In addition, the government of the Canadian province of Alberta announced a large cut in oil production Monday.

+“We expect OPEC to follow suit and agree to a production cut in Vienna this coming Thursday,” analysts with Goldman Sachs wrote in a published note Monday.

+Benchmark U.S. crude was up 3.2 percent to $52.55 per barrel in New York.
+Brent crude, the international standard, rose 3 percent to $61.21 per barrel in London.

+Oil prices had been falling in recent weeks as supplies built up, partly because the U.S. agreed to hold off on sanctions for countries that import oil from Iran.
+Traders have also been worried that a slowdown in global economic growth will reduce demand for fuels.

+Monday’s pickup in oil prices gave energy stocks a boost.
+Devon Energy climbed 5.2 percent to $28.43.

 Gains in technology companies helped drive the market higher.
-Chipmaker Advanced Micro Devices jumped 9.3 percent to $23.27.
+Chipmaker Advanced Micro Devices jumped 7.9 percent to $22.99.

-The trade truce also helped lift energy futures.
-Traders also were also digesting the news that Qatar will withdraw from OPEC in January.
-Benchmark U.S. crude was up 3.9 percent to $52.90 per barrel in New York.
-Brent crude, the international standard, rose 3.7 percent to $61.66 per barrel in London.

-The pickup in oil prices gave energy stocks a boost.
-Devon Energy climbed 6.1 percent to $28.65.
+Auto manufacturers also rose after Trump said on Twitter late Sunday that Beijing agreed to cut import duties on U.S. autos.
+There was no Chinese confirmation of the move, which would have little impact on trade because most American vehicles sold in China are made there.

-Bond prices fell.
-The yield on the 10-year Treasury note rose to 3.02 percent from 3.01 percent.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 3 percent from 3.01 percent late Friday.

 Major indexes in Asia finished higher.
 Hong Kong’s Hang Seng surged 2.6 percent, while Japan’s Nikkei 225 index climbed 1 percent.
 The Kospi in South Korea jumped 1.7 percent.
 The S&P ASX/200 in Australia added 1.8 percent.
 Shares rallied in Taiwan and throughout Southeast Asia.